Base Models Know How to Reason, Thinking Models Learn When

 \subsection{Completeness (Confidence Score)}

 We evaluate how well individual sentences fit their assigned categories by having an LLM (GPT-4.1-mini) rate the quality of each assignment on a scale from $0$-$10$.
 This measures the confidence in our category assignments and serves as our completeness metric.
 The scores are afterwards normalized to a $0$-$1$ scale for compatibility with the final score calculation.
-See \cref{app:taxonomy-completeness} for the complete prompt.
+The complete prompt is shown below:

 \lstinputlisting[ style=numberedcode, basicstyle=\ttfamily , caption={Prompt used for the completeness autograder}, captionpos=b, label={figCompletenessPrompt}, breaklines=true, breakatwhitespace=false, linewidth=\textwidth ]{prompts/completeness_autograder.tex}